KMoscipan/Store-Performance/README.md

 # Store Performance Across Regions

 ## Project Overview
 This project focuses on analyzing retail sales performance at the store level across multiple regions.
 By leveraging SQL Server for data preparation and Tableau for visualization, I developed the "Store Performance Across Regions" dashboard.
-This interactive tool enables users to monitor key performance metrics, uncover sales patterns over time, and evaluate store performance through dynamic and intuitive visualizations.
+This interactive tool enables users to monitor key performance metrics, uncover sales patterns over time, and evaluate store performance through interactive visualizations.

 ### Watch the Dashboard in Action